python-control/python-control/doc/conventions.rst

 available, although all of the standard algebraic manipulations can be performed.

+The FRD class is also used as the return type for the :func:`frequency_response` function (and the equivalent method for the :class:`StateSpace` and :class:`TransferFunction` classes).
+This object can be assigned to a tuple using

+    mag, phase, omega = response

+where `mag` is the magnitude (absolute value, not dB or log10) of the system frequency response, `phase` is the wrapped phase in radians of the system frequency response, and `omega` is the (sorted) frequencies at which the response was evaluated.
+If the system is SISO and the `squeeze` argument to :func:`frequency_response` is not True, `magnitude` and `phase` are 1D, indexed by frequency.
+If the system is not SISO or `squeeze` is False, the array is 3D, indexed by the output, input, and frequency.
+If `squeeze` is True then single-dimensional axes are removed.
+The processing of the `squeeze` keyword can be changed by calling the response function with a new
+argument:

+    mag, phase, omega = response(squeeze=False)

 Discrete time systems
 ---------------------
 A discrete time system is created by specifying a nonzero 'timebase', dt.